rcolomina/crypto_data_collector/README.md

 # Collecting data from Cryptocurrency Exchanges

-This project is focuso on collecting data from exchanges.
+The aim of this project is a data collector from exchanges.
+In particular, the Bitmex interface was implemented gathering order books.

-In particular Bitmex collecting was implemented gathering order books, which contain plenty of useful information to get insights on the markets by  mining techniques.
+## Order Books

+Order books are placeholders or slots for buy and sell orders for a specific assets.
+This are very useful to get insights of the market using mining techniques.